 The Pioneering Plant Species Colonising the Decaying Industrial Features of an Abandoned Victorian Colliery

-Hemingfield Colliery is a kaleidoscope of colour as the seasons spin around and conjure up spectacular displays of natural beauty on this site of industrial decay.
-In autumn, shivering trees of sunset orange, nightshade berries of bright tomato-red and snapdragon flowers of pale lemon shades dazzle against a backdrop of dull, brown spoil heaps and grey industrial features.
-In summer, the yard is a wildflower meadow of honey-hued hawkweeds mingling with purple clovers and ox-eye daisies, whose immaculate snow-white ray florets and egg yolk-yellow fractal centres glow amidst delicate clouds of quaking grasses and masses of sticky cleavers.
+Hemingfield Colliery is a kaleidoscope of colour and texture as the seasons turn and conjure up spectacular displays of natural beauty on this site of industrial decay.
+In autumn, shivering trees of sunset orange, nightshade berries of bright tomato-red and snapdragon flowers of smooth lemon shades shimmer against a backdrop of coal- and ironstone-ridden spoil heaps and disintegrating industrial features.
+In summer, the colliery yard is a wildflower meadow of honey-hued hawkweeds mingling with ox-eye daisies, whose immaculate white ray florets and yellow fractal centres glow amidst delicate clouds of quaking grasses and masses of sticky cleavers.

-Coal, Collapse, Colonisation is an illustration and interpretation project inspired by the visual beauty of physical decline at Hemingfield Colliery and by the pioneering plant species colonising the decaying buildings, walls, headgears, shafts, tanks and spoil heaps of the site during the period between its industrial life and its proposed regeneration into a mining heritage centre.
+Coal, Collapse, Colonisation is an illustration and interpretation project inspired by the beauty of Hemingfield Colliery’s physical decline and by the resourceful plant species colonising the collapsing buildings, headgears, shafts, tanks and spoil heaps of the site during the period between its industrial life and its proposed regeneration into a mining heritage centre.

-It is important that these resourceful, enterprising plants and their diverse habitats are observed, researched and recorded because, inevitably, they will be lost as the site is cleared, the archaeology is unearthed and the buildings and industrial features are repaired and conserved.
+I felt that it was important to observe and record these plants and their diverse habitats because, inevitably, they will be lost as the site is cleared, the archaeology is unearthed and the buildings and features are repaired and conserved.

-COAL, COLLAPSE, COLONISATION: How the Collapse of Industry at Hemingfield Colliery has Facilitated Colonisation by Nature
+How the Collapse of Industry has Facilitated Colonisation by Plants

-As a host of plants establish themselves, splashing their striking beauty onto a canvas of umber and sepia, Coal, Collapse, Colonisation explores how the collapse of industry at Hemingfield Colliery has facilitated this colonisation and looks at how the decaying buildings and industrial features are emulating natural plant habitats.
+As well as exploring how the end of industry at Hemingfield Colliery has facilitated colonisation by plants, Coal, Collapse, Colonisation also looks at how the decaying buildings and industrial features are emulating natural plant habitats.

-The cracks and crevices in the crumbling concrete winding headgear have been utilised by hawkweeds.
+Cracks in the crumbling concrete winding headgear have been utilised by hawkweeds.
 Since a fundamental constituent of concrete is crushed limestone, this lofty feature has qualities comparable to a limestone cliff, which is one of Common Hawkweed’s natural habitats.
-Similarly, the winding engine house roof is home to several Mountain Ash trees, which may have found its elevated inclines an agreeable substitute for mountain slopes, and the pumping shaft has attracted cave- and gorge-dwelling Hart’s Tongue Ferns to its damp and shady depths.
+Similarly, the winding engine house roof is home to several Mountain Ash trees, which may have found its elevated inclines an agreeable substitute for mountain slopes, and the pumping shaft has attracted cave- and gorge-dwelling ferns to its damp and shady depths.

-As the changing seasons transform Hemingfield Colliery into an impressionist painting of colour, light and movement, offering a vivid illustration of nature’s ability to reclaim a man-made environment and utilise it to advantage, I am studying the enterprising plant species colonising the different areas and features of the site.
+As Hemingfield Colliery offers a vivid illustration of nature’s ability to reclaim a man-made environment and utilise it to advantage, I am studying the enterprising plant species colonising the different areas and features of the site.

-The project will comprise of a series of illustrations of plants through their entire life cycles, highlighting the qualities and features which enable them to thrive on and around the decaying industrial features of an abandoned Victorian colliery.
-In the photograph below, I am working on an illustration to show how Hart’s Tongue Ferns are able to thrive in the cool, dark, cave-like conditions of the pumping shaft.
+The project will comprise of a series of illustrations of plants through their entire life cycles, highlighting qualities and features which enable them to thrive on and around the decaying industrial features of the long-abandoned Victorian colliery.

-I hope that the project will help to raise awareness of the important and varied research and restoration work being carried out by the Friends of Hemingfield Colliery, as the site is renovated prior to being opened to the public as a mining heritage centre and a tribute to the lives of the Victorian miners and their families.
+I hope that the project will help to raise awareness of the important research and restoration work being carried out by the Friends of Hemingfield Colliery, as the site is renovated prior to being opened as a mining heritage centre and local community resource and a tribute to the lives of the Victorian miners and their families.